-- a.
-The MHA work force is comprised of noncareer, mail handler bargaining unit employees. - b.
-MHAs shall be hired for terms of 360 calendar days and will have a break in service of 5 days if reappointed. - c.
-Leave provisions for MHAs are included in Attachment A to this MOU. - d.
-For MHA percentage use allowances, see Article 7.1C. - e.
-The Postal Service will provide a report every four week reporting period with information needed to monitor compliance with the provisions above, i.e., the total number of career bargaining unit employees and MHAs in the mail handler craft by installation. - f.
-The hourly rates for MHAs on the effective date of this Agreement shall be as follows:
+a.
+The MHA work force is comprised of noncareer, mail handler bargaining unit employees.

+b.
+MHAs shall be hired for terms of 360 calendar days and will have a break in service of 5 days if reappointed.

+c.
+Leave provisions for MHAs are included in Attachment A to this MOU.

+d.
+For MHA percentage use allowances, see Article 7.1C.

+e.
+The Postal Service will provide a report every four week reporting period with information needed to monitor compliance with the provisions above, i.e., the total number of career bargaining unit employees and MHAs in the mail handler craft by installation.

+f.
+Effective November 26, 2016, the hourly rates for MHAs shall be as follows:

-Hourly Rate: Level 4 at \$13.75 and Level 5 at \$14.50
+Hourly Rate: Level 4 at \$15.12 and Level 5 at \$15.94.

 Adjustments to these hourly rates shall be in accordance with Article 9.7.
-Should it be necessary for recruitment or retention of MHAs, the Postal Service may pay higher hourly rates, with the concurrence of the Union.
+Should it be necessary for recruitment or retention of MHAs, the Postal Service may pay higher hourly rates, with the concurrence of the Union. g.

-g.
 When the Postal Service hires new mail handler full-time career employees, MHAs within the installation will be converted to full-time regular career status to fill such vacancies based on their relative standing in the installation, which is determined by their original MHA appointment date in that installation.
 A MHA who does not accept the career opportunity will not lose his/her relative standing for future career opportunities.